Learn all about the wise woman archetype, including definition, characteristics, examples, and how it relates to the Sage archetype.

 - She also understands the value of the pursuit of knowledge, never resting on her laurels and always seeking to keep learning something new.

 Despite this seeming seriousness, the Wise Woman can also see the fun side of life.

-She possesses a wit and sense of humour which may not be expected from her wisdom and outer appearance.
+She possesses wit and a sense of humor which may not be expected from her wisdom and outer appearance.
 She enjoys seeing the absurdity in life and laughs often.

-She also enjoys mystery and enchantment, believing that there are many aspects of the world which cannot be understood through rational knowledge and thought along, and embraces this unknown dimension of the world fully.
+She also enjoys mystery and enchantment, believing that there are many aspects of the world that cannot be understood through rational knowledge and thought along and embracing this unknown dimension of the world fully.